- Home

 While Canada is recognized globally for its efforts to attract foreign talent through its multi-year immigration levels plan, challenges remain within its citizenship laws, particularly for individuals seeking citizenship by descent or navigating complex eligibility requirements.
 These policy nuances highlight the contrast between Canada’s broader inclusive approach to immigration and the intricacies of its citizenship framework.

-What Changes Does Bill C-3 Propose?
+What Changes Does Bill C-3 Bring?

 Substantial Connection Test